portsoc/hangman-in-branches/README.md

 ## Objectives

-The website must react to events that happen during the game.
+The site must react to events that happen during the game: The user clicks on the on-screen buttons or uses the keyboard to make a guess.

-These events include the user clicking on the on-screen buttons or using the keyboard to make a guess.
+Additionally, the user may either guess the word or use up all of their attempts in which case they should be given the chance to restart the game.

-Eventually, the user may either guess the word or use up all of their attempts in which case they should be given the chance to restart the game.
+Our goal in this branch is to add event listeners and event handlers (functions) that will respond to the user's actions.

 ## Implementation